Contact Us for a Free Consultation (213) 542-0979

 In Los Angeles County, the determination of bail is based in part upon a bail schedule that has been created by Los Angeles County judges.
 This schedule contains a list of every crime along with its corresponding bail amount.
 During the booking process, the police will determine what they think the bail should be based upon the crime they are charging.

-The bail amount that is set by the police could be increased or decreased by the prosecutors once they review the case.
-When dealing with what they perceive to be a particularly dangerous defendant, prosecutors may seek a bail deviation, which is a request for a high amount of bail.
+The bail amount set by the police could be increased or decreased by the prosecutors once they review the case.
+When dealing with a particularly dangerous defendant, prosecutors may seek a bail deviation, which is a request for a high amount of bail.

-Ultimately, bail determinations are made on the basis of the bail schedule, the defendant's level of dangerousness to the community, and whether the defendant is deemed a flight risk.
+Ultimately, bail determinations are based on the bail schedule, the defendant's level of dangerousness to the community, and whether the defendant is deemed a flight risk.

 In misdemeanor cases, citations to appear in court are usually served in lieu of bail being set.
-If someone who has been charged with a misdemeanor does not sign the citation and promise to appear in court, then the police could arrest them, at which point bail may be set.
+If someone charged with a misdemeanor does not sign the citation and promise to appear in court, the police could arrest them, at which point bail may be set.

 It should be noted there is a chance to have bail lowered due to a change in circumstance.

-It is possible to be released on one's own recognizance in LA County, which means that it is possible to be released based on the promise to appear in court.
+In LA County, it is possible to be released on one's own recognizance, which means that one can be released based on the promise to appear in court.

-If the crime was not violent in nature, then the primary consideration would be whether the person is a flight risk or a danger to the community.
-If a defendant's lawyer can effectively argue that they are neither a flight risk nor a danger to the community, then there is a chance the defendant will be released on their own recognizance without having to pay bail.
+If the crime were not violent, then the primary consideration would be whether the person is a flight risk or a danger to the community.
+Suppose a defendant's lawyer can effectively argue that they are neither a flight risk nor a danger to the community.
+In that case, there is a chance the defendant will be released on their recognizance without having to pay bail.

 Can I Get Out The Same Day Or Night?

-Technical issues with the computer systems at jails can delay the process of verifying that no warrants exist, which can delay the process of being released.
+Technical issues with jail computer systems can delay verifying that no warrants exist, which can delay the release.
 In most cases, however, an individual can be released relatively quickly.
-If an individual is unable to bail out, then they will typically be released after waiting one or two days for a court date.
+If an individual is unable to bail out, they will typically be released after waiting one or two days for a court date.

-If the arrest falls on a weekend or holiday, there will likely be more people in custody and therefore longer processing times.
+If the arrest occurs on a weekend or holiday, there will likely be more people in custody and, therefore, longer processing times.

 Menu